Harinarayanan-TR/Harinarayanan-TR/README.md

 };
 ```

+I’m not just learning tech — I’m building **systems that actually do things**.
+From low-level OS work to high-level AI interfaces, I like understanding how everything connects.

 ---

 ## 🚀 Featured Projects

 ### 🖥️ SysView

-Cross-platform hybrid terminal + system utility built with Electron.
+A cross-platform hybrid terminal + system utility built with Electron.
-Run native OS commands, view system info, and execute custom workflows in one interface.
+Run native commands, inspect system data, and execute workflows in one clean interface.
-Available in both Classic and OTA-enabled versions.

 ---

 ### 🧠 SentraOS

-Custom Linux-based operating system built on the Linux kernel and GRUB.
+A custom Linux-based operating system powered by GRUB.
-Focused on modularity, minimalism, and deep system-level experimentation.
+Focused on modularity, minimalism, and deep system-level exploration.

 ---

 ### 🤖 Local AI Server (WIP 🚧)

-Sleek GUI for Ollama that turns your system into a **local AI server**.
+A sleek GUI for Ollama that turns any machine into a **local AI server**.
-Multi-device access, authentication, model hosting, and fully offline AI interaction.
+Multi-device access, authentication, and fully offline AI interactions.

 ---